gideonn12/Maze-Solver/README.md

 - **Curses errors on Windows:** Ensure you have installed the `windows-curses` package if you're running this on a Windows system.

-## Contributing

-If you wish to contribute to this project, feel free to fork the repository and submit a pull request.

-## License

-This project is open-source and available under the MIT License.